ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 # Continuous Integration (CI)

--   It is a term that indicates a working method in which improvements and code changes are incorporated as soon as possible into the `master` branch.
+-   It is a term that refers to a development practice in which improvements and code changes are incorporated as soon as possible into the `master` branch.

 -   Before they can be incorporated, it is necessary to be 100% sure of their quality!